vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/03_Studies_in_Early_Saivism/27_Thanesar_the_pAshupata_Order_and_the_skandapurA.md

 the sanctuaries described in the texṭ Being united in the kingdom of Kanauj by the time the SP was composed, 25 the Vārāṇasī Pāśupatas entertained probably

 manifold relations with their brethren in Kanyakubja.
-This sectarian affiliation may partly explain why, with the exception of Avimukteśvara, the tīrthas mentioned in the SP do not feature in other sources, before their inclusion in the Tīrthavivecanakāṇd

-. a of Lakṣmīdhara who, by quoting the Skandapurāṇa,
+This sectarian affiliation may partly explain why, with the exception of Avimukteśvara, the tīrthas mentioned in the SP do not feature in other sources, before their inclusion in the Tīrthavivecanakāṇḍa of Lakṣmīdhara who, by quoting the Skandapurāṇa,

 23 Above, pp. 185 ff., p.
 469. See also Bakker 2014, 137f.